Shoulder Pain Referred from the Neck: Causes and Private Treatment

 Referred pain from the neck can feel like a sharp pain, dull ache, or tingling sensation in the shoulder, even when there is no problem with the shoulder joint itself.

-Treatment for Referred Shoulder Pain from the Neck
+Treatments for Referred Shoulder Pain from the Neck

 Treating referred shoulder pain from the neck focuses on addressing the underlying neck issue.
 Treatment approaches may include: